rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 * Addition of a news, updates and upcoming events section.
-For now this information can be accessed externally by clicking social media links, but it would nice to eventually integrate a live feed into the site.
+For now this information can be accessed externally by clicking social media links, but it would be nice to eventually integrate a live feed into the site.

 * Addition of a blog page with varied topics covered.
-This would give the user the chance to find out more detailed information about the core goals of the site owner, for example in depth features and articles about how gardens and horticulture can improve our physical and mental wellbeing.
+This would give the user a chance to find out more detailed information about the core goals of the site owner, for example in depth features and articles about how gardens and horticulture can improve our physical and mental wellbeing.
 This would be a neater solution than simply adding links for articles on external sites.

 * Time constraints have meant that I was not able to customise page error messages.
 However this would be a good future implementation to improve user experience, by providing a clear message to keep the user informed and direct them back to the safety of the site.